Azure/mec-app-solution-accelerator/README.md

 Therefore, the importance of this example applications is about the event-driven design patterns implemented by using light MQTT messaging brokers and effective dedicated microservices leveraging DAPR (Microsoft's framework specialized on microservices patters) and deployed on Kubernetes so the solution can be deployed on most EDGE environments supporting Kubernetes.

-## Example deployment on 5G Private MEC
+## Optional deployment on Private 5G MEC

 A typical deployment of this type of solution would be to deploy it into a **5G Private MEC** such as the one supported by **Azure Private MEC** solution and **Azure Private 5G Core (AP5GC)**, as shown in the diagram below which would define a sinple 5G Lab for a 5G Private MEC.